haowen-xu/tfsnippet/README.rst

 Data Flows
 ~~~~~~~~~~

-It is a common procedure to iterate through a dataset by mini-batches.
+It is a common practice to iterate through a dataset by mini-batches.
 The ``tfsnippet.dataflow`` provides a unified interface for assembling
-the mini-batch iterators, for typical deep learning training and testing.
+the mini-batch iterators.

 .. code-block:: python